H60Ninja/security-news/README.md

 ├── README.md                    — this file
-├── METHODOLOGY.md                — how sources are scored (read this first) ├── PROCESS.md                    — how the daily digest actually gets built ├── sources/
+├── METHODOLOGY.md                — how sources are scored (read this first) ├── PROCESS.md                    — how the daily digest actually gets built ├── SCHEDULE.md                    — the scheduled task config (cron + prompt), so the automation itself is reproducible from this repo
+├── sources/
 │   ├── catalog.md                — master index of every tracked source, sorted by score
 │   ├── vulnerability-advisories.md